 - Poikiloderma of Civatte (mottled red and brown pigmentation on the neck)

 What Results Can I Expect from the NewSurg KTP Laser?

 Some types of vascular and pigmented lesions may be cleared instantly with treatment, and other forms may take four to six weeks to fade away.
 In some cases, patients may need repeat treatments to fully achieve their desired outcome, either due to the type of lesion or the size of the area they wish to improve.
 Sessions are usually performed at three to four week intervals.
 Some minor swelling and sensitivity may occur initially, and these symptoms should be temporary.
 Learn more about NewSurg KTP laser therapy at ncbi.nlm.nih.gov.

 How Much Does NewSurg KTP Laser Therapy Cost?

 The price of the NewSurg KTP laser therapy will depend on the type of pigmentation or vascularity you wish to treat, the number of areas you would like to treat, the size of the targeted area, and other factors unique to your cosmetic program.
 We will review the costs associated with your treatment plan at your initial consultation.
 As always, we want you to have the information you need to make the best possible decision.
-Learn more about payment options and financing terms on our website, or call us for additional information.

 Ready to clear away unwanted pigmentation, facial redness, and other skin tone issues?
 Contact our practice in Princeton, NJ today to schedule your consultation with Dr. Brunner.